rarebreed/protean-service/protean/docs/combat.md

 Secondly, from a gaming point of view, it can make combat take longer, because characters have more ability to soak up damage from "lesser" opponents.

 Some game systems have moved away from Hit Points, or at least a single "bag" of HP.
-In retro, HP is replaced the notion of damage tracks, with different kinds of damage.
+In protean, HP is replaced the notion of damage tracks, with different kinds of damage.
 It also pays a lot of attention to conditions and affects of damage types.
 ```